openjdk/guide/src/guide/reviewing-and-sponsoring-a-change.md

 The diff view is pretty straight forward, red stuff has been removed, green stuff has been added.
 You can configure (among other things) if you want a unified diff or a split view, if you want to hide whitespace changes, what types of files you want to show, and if you want to show the entire change or just what's happened since your last review.

 When you hover the text in the change a blue square with a plus sign pops up to the left of the line.
 Click it to add a comment about the change on the corresponding line.
 When you create your first comment you have the option to simply add a single comment or to start a review.
-In general you want to start a review so that all your comments are gathered in the same context when emails are sent out etc. You can also attach a comment to a file rather than to a specific line in the file by using the speach bubble icon at the top right.
+In general you want to start a review so that all your comments are gathered in the same context when emails are sent out etc. You can also attach a comment to a file rather than to a specific line in the file by using the speech bubble icon at the top right.

 When a complete file has been reviewed there's a "viewed" checkbox at the top right that can be used to hide the files that you are done with.
 This is useful for changes that involve many files.